richardiyama/Signup-Form/README.md

 ### Runing with Docker locally

--cd to Multi-Step-Registartion-Form folder
+- cd to Multi-Step-Registartion-Form folder
--Run: docker-compose up
+- Run: docker-compose up
--The above command will start the api(backend) and frontend app
+- The above command will start the api(backend) and frontend app

 OR

--Run: npm install or yarn install or yarn add to install packages defined in the package.json file
+- Run: npm install or yarn install or yarn add to install packages defined in the package.json file

--cd to Backend Folder
+- cd to Backend Folder
--Run: node server.js or npm run dev to start the server.
+- Run: node server.js or npm run dev to start the server.

--cd to Frontend Folder
+- cd to Frontend Folder
--Run: npm start to start React app
+- Run: npm start to start React app

 ### The Frontend(Client Side) was built with